fpereiro/gotoB/readme.md

 1. Update the store.
 2. Say a `change` event.

 `change` events are very important, because these are the ones that update the page!
-In fact, `B.elem`, the function for creating reactive elements, creates event listeners that are executed when `change` events are said.
+In fact, `B.view`, the function for creating reactive elements, creates event listeners that are executed when `change` events are said.

 Let's see now how each of these events operate: